Linked Data API

 star this property pref label House of Commons more like this

-star this property question text To ask the Secretary of State for Northern Ireland, what assessment he has made of the potential impact of the Illegal Migration Bill on travel on the island of Ireland. more like this
+star this property question text To ask the Secretary of State for Northern Ireland, if he will hold discussions with InterTrade UK on the potential impact of the trade agreement with the EU on internal trade between Great Britain and Northern Ireland. more like this

-star this property tabling member constituency Belfast South more like this
+star this property tabling member constituency East Londonderry more like this

 star this property tabling member printed